drunken-octopus/drunken-octopus.github.io/docs/index.md

 # Need more assistance?

-*Drunken Octopus* is community supported.
+*Drunken Octopus* is supported by a community of users.
 Head over to the [Forums] to get help.

 # How can you help make *Drunken Octopus* a success?

-See the [contributing](contributing.md) page for a list of ways to chip in!
+See the [contributing] page for a list of ways to chip in!

 # License

-Marlin is published under the [GPL license](/LICENSE) because we believe in open development.
+Marlin is published under the [GPL license] because we believe in open development.
 The GPL comes with both rights and obligations.
 Whether you use Marlin firmware as the driver for your open or closed-source product, you must keep Marlin open, and you must provide your compatible Marlin source code to end users upon request.
 The most straightforward way to comply